bioversity/Excel-2-Dataverse/README.md

 ### Installation

-Note: PHP need a webserver to run.
+Note: This script need a webserver to run, so you can create a local domain to use every time you need.

-Clone or download this repository:
+##### Clone or download this repository:

 ```bash
 $ git clone https://github.com/gubi/bioversity_agrovoc-indexing.git
 ```

-Run on your local server.

 ##### Create a local domain